jrlmx/sourdough/README.md

 **Why use Go?** Because I wanted Sourdough to compile to a single binary while remaining customizable.
 Yes, PHP apps can be frankensteined into a self-contained binary, which is cool, but that's not as straightforward for my use case - also I can write Go, so I did.

 **Why build web apps with PHP?** Because I like my batteries included for most of the projects I currently work on.
-Go is awesome, and if someone builds a Laravel equivalent with all the polish it's acquired since its inception, I will consider switching.
+Go is awesome, and if someone builds a Laravel equivalent with all the polish it's acquired since its inception - I will consider switching.